swan-maillard/takima-obsidian/MASTER 3/05 - Java.md

 ### Submitting Tasks
 - **execute(Runnable task)**: Submits a `Runnable` with no return value.
 - **submit(Callable task)**: Submits a `Callable` that returns a `Future<V>`; the `Future` can be used to check task status, retrieve results, or handle exceptions.

-### Graceful Shutdown
-- **shutdown()**: Initiates an orderly shutdown where new tasks are not accepted, but previously submitted tasks are allowed to complete.
-- **shutdownNow()**: Attempts to stop all actively executing tasks and halts the processing of waiting tasks.
-- **awaitTermination(long timeout, TimeUnit unit)**: Blocks until all tasks have completed execution after a shutdown request, or the timeout occurs, or the current thread is interrupted—whichever happens first.

 ### Handling Exceptions & Futures
 When using `submit(...)`, any exception in the `Callable` is captured and can be re-thrown when calling `future.get()`.
 This approach makes it simpler to handle and log errors that occur in separate threads.